 Once you open a business checking account, you may be interested in opening some savings accounts or even some joint accounts as well.
 Look at the overall types of accounts provided by the bank, in case you wish to open multiple business banking accounts.

 Typically, the best business checking accounts will require a monthly balance, especially when it comes to new businesses.
 The problem is that not every business has that kind of capital, so you may want to look for a checking account with no minimum balance needed.

-Bank accounts such as Bonsai Cash or the Chase business complete checking account don't require a minimum balance, but this is recommended if you want to reap certain benefits (such as waiving your monthly service fee).
+Bank accounts such as Bonsai's business account or the Chase business complete checking account don't require a minimum balance, but this is recommended if you want to reap certain benefits (such as waiving your monthly service fee).
 You might want to do some research on the fine prints for these advantages.

 As a business owner, you can't afford to put your money at risk.
 Look for banks that offer Federal Deposit Insurance Corporation (FDIC) Insurance.
 You should be able to find on their platform information on whether they are FDIC members or not.

 Where Can You Go for a New Business Account